 This PM applies to all USCIS employees.
-This new guidance will take effect on June 1, 2020, in order to provide the regulated public with the opportunity to comment and make any necessary changes to existing business practices.
-USCIS welcomes comments on the guidance, the proposed effective date, potential cost savings or increases, impacts on filing practices, and other topics that are the focus of this guidance.
-USCIS will review and consider all comments received during the 30-day comment period from November 14, 2019 to December 14, 2019, and may subsequently publish a revised PM, as needed.
+This new guidance will take effect on June 1, 2020, in order to provide the regulated public with the opportunity to make any necessary changes to existing business practices.
 The guidance contained in the PM will be controlling and will supersede any prior guidance regarding the determination of temporary or seasonal need for H-2A sheep/goatherder petitions.